The pass came to Smotherman and he had the direct line to the hoop. All that stood in his way was a Rider defender.

 Purdue's bench has posted 37.3 points per game thus far, with four Boilermakers tallying more than seven points per game in reserve roles.

 The new contact rules in college basketball have put Purdue in foul trouble in each of its first three games.
 When Painter turns to the bench, there hasn't been a drop off.

-“We’re a very deep team.
-We can go 10, 11 [players] deep in two five-on-five setups and still keep the same productivity level that we would with our starters.
-To have that is a huge advantage against any team you’re going to play.”
+"We're a very deep team.
+We can go 10, 11 undefined deep in two five-on-five setups and still keep the same productivity level that we would with our starters.
+To have that is a huge advantage against any team you're going to play."